Share on

 Use

-We use the perfect conditional tense in English (I would have been/done etc.) to speculate about the past situations which were theoretically possible, but did not happen in fact.
+We use the past conditional tense (I would have been | He would have done etc.) to speculate about the past situations which were theoretically possible, but did not happen in fact.

 Examples: I would have done it.
 (But I didn't do it).
 I would have told her.
 (But she didn't want to listen.)
 She wouldn't have married me.
 (Because she didn't like me.)